Blog/Reduce AI Detection

-If your essay was written or drafted with AI, there’s a good chance it contains patterns that detection tools will flag.
-Reducing AI detection in your academic writing doesn’t mean starting over – it means knowing which patterns to fix and how to fix them.
-This guide covers seven steps that work for both high school and college essays, starting with the changes that move your score the most.
+You craft your perfect essay with AI?
+Be ready for the detection tools to flag it.
+Reducing AI detection in your academic writing doesn’t mean starting over.
+You just have to know what to fix and how to fix.
+This guide has seven steps for both high school and college essays, starting with the changes that move your score the most.

-A lot of students find out the hard way.
-They spend an hour on an essay, run it through a detector out of curiosity, and see 78% AI.
-The essay isn’t bad – it’s just not theirs yet.
+A lot of students deal with the same scenario.
+They spend an hour on an essay, check the prose using a detector (just because they’re curious), and see 78% AI.
+The essay isn’t bad, after all.
+It’s just not theirs yet.
 That’s exactly the problem these steps fix.
-The good news is that you can reduce your AI detection score in writing without touching the core argument at all.
+The good news is that you can reduce your AI detection score in writing, while the core argument won’t be ruined.

-Here’s why it happens – and what to do about it.
-Whether you want to reduce or completely avoid AI detection in writing, the fix starts with understanding what detectors are actually looking for.
+Below, we’ll see why it happens and what to do about it.
+Whether you want to reduce or completely avoid AI detection in writing, you have to first get what detectors are actually looking for.

 Why AI Detection in Writing Is a Problem for Students